 The lack of qualified construction candidates can also be linked back to the classroom.
 Between budget cuts at the federal and state levels, trade and vocational schools aren’t producing graduates like they have in the past.
 This will continue to be a cause for concern as older construction workers continue to retire from the workforce.

-This can be heavily attributed to politics.
+We can heavily attribute this to politics.
 Recent immigration reforms have resulted in more deportations of foreigners, who represent a large portion of construction workers.
-Even the undocumented workers who are available are having a harder time finding work, due to greater compliance issues being placed on employers.
+Even the undocumented workers who are available are having a harder time finding work due to greater compliance issues being placed on employers.

 After the housing market and financial collapse in 2007, the entire real estate sector absorbed a giant blow.
 Since then, fewer homes were built, construction layoffs were rampant and others who were spared found employment in different fields.

 This drought lasted for approximately a decade and has led to the current situation – a glut of prospective homebuyers and a shortage of available houses.
 As a result of the high demand for new housing, developers are battling with the competition to find workers and offering higher than average wages, which eats away at profit margins.

 Prospective Homebuyers Need to be More Flexible Now

 Considering the factors mentioned above, it appears there will continue to be a labor shortage in the residential construction market for the foreseeable future.
 That means the number of newly built homes is unlikely to meet demand in the short-term.

 Consequently, competition to buy existing homes will continue to be intense as it has been for the past several months.
 Those people who want to buy a home now may need to make concessions.
 This could include moving farther away than originally planned, searching for less expensive homes or foregoing home inspections (at the seller’s request).